 Jonathan Adelman, Professor, PhD, Columbia University

-Kevin Archer, Teaching Associate Professor, PhD, University of Denver
+Kevin Archer, Teaching Associate Professor and Associate Dean for Student Affairs, PhD, University of Denver

 Deborah Avant, Professor, PhD, University of California, San Diego